decibling/whitepaper/content/en/docs/auction-marketplace/introduction.md

 Any artist who wants to open an auction to sell their NFT, first, he/ she/ they must have an Artist Account.

-To mint the NFT, the artist must fịrst uploads this music work (song) successfully on his/ her/ their Artist Pool.
+To mint the NFT, the artist must first uploads this music work (song) successfully on his/ her/ their Artist Pool.

 All artists do not have the right to upload the same song more than once.